CommandDash/commanddash/vscode/README.md

 2. **Do I need to pay to use CommandDash?**

-- Gemini PRO is currently in early access and is completely free to use for upto 60 requests for minute.
+- Gemini PRO offers both free and paid plans.
 Please check the [pricing](https://ai.google.dev/pricing) here.

 3. **I am an Android Studio user.
-Can I use Dash AI?**
+Can I use CommandDash?**
 - We are coming soon for IntelliJ-based IDEs. *🤫 Secret: most of our core logic is written in Dart, allowing us to ship on any platform very very fast!*

 ## Contributing